neauro/liwanag/source/_posts/2014-02-23-convey-ux-notes.markdown

 <h3>Collaging: Getting Answers to the Questions You Didn't Know to Ask, Kyle Soucy</h3>
 <ul>
 <li>Collaging is a "need evaluation" technique.</li>
-<li>Honestly, collaging is great and <a href="http://uxdesign.smashingmagazine.com/2012/02/06/collaging-getting-answers-questions-you-dont-know-ask/">this article</a> describes it.</li>
+<li>Honestly, collaging is great and <a href="http://uxdesign.smashingmagazine.com/2012/02/06/collaging-getting-answers-questions-you-dont-know-ask/">this article</a> describes it better than I could here.</li>
 </ul>

 <h3>Agile UX: Embrace or Tolerate?
 Rob Keefer</h3>